-Minister for Foreign Affairs, the Hon Julie Bishop MP, visited Poland in March 2014, where she signed a bilateral work and holiday visa arrangement with her Polish counterpart, Mr Radosław Sikorski, who had visited Australia in May 2013.
+Minister for Foreign Affairs, the Hon Julie Bishop MP, visited Poland in March 2014 where she signed a bilateral work and holiday visa arrangement with her Polish counterpart, Mr Radosław Sikorski, who had visited Australia in May 2013.
 Then Foreign Minister Dr Witold Waszczykowski visited Australia in May 2013.
-Recent Australian visits to Poland include: Minister for Defence Industry, the Hon Christopher Pyne, in October 2017; then Minister for the Environment, the Hon Greg Hunt MP, in January 2015; Assistant Treasurer, the Hon Josh Frydenberg MP, in January 2015; Minister for Foreign Affairs, the Hon Stephen Smith MP, in October 2009; Minister for Veterans Affairs, the Hon Alan Griffin MP, then Minister for Veterans Affairs (September 2009); and former Defence Minister Joel Fitzgibbon (February 2009).
+Other high level Australian visits to Poland include: Minister for Defence Industry, the Hon Christopher Pyne, in October 2017; then Minister for the Environment, the Hon Greg Hunt MP, in January 2015; Assistant Treasurer, the Hon Josh Frydenberg MP, in January 2015; Minister for Foreign Affairs, the Hon Stephen Smith MP, in October 2009; Minister for Veterans Affairs, the Hon Alan Griffin MP, in September 2009; and Minister for Defence, the Hon Joel Fitzgibbon MP, in February 2009.

 In 2012, the Australian Government made a contribution of A$500,000 to the Auschwitz-Birkenau Memorial Fund.
 The funds will assist with essential preservation works at the Auschwitz-Birkenau memorial site in Poland.

 Bilateral agreements between Australia and Poland include: Investment and Promotion and Protection Agreement (1991); Double Taxation Agreement (1991); Extradition Treaty (1999); Air Services Agreement (2005); a Joint Communiqué on Cooperation in Environmental Technologies, Goods and Services (2006); a Social Security Agreement (2010); and a Memorandum of Understanding on a bilateral Work and Holiday Maker Visa Arrangement, which entered into force on 1 August 2014.

 The Polish community in Australia plays an important and active role in the overall relationship.
 According to 2011 census figures, about 170,000 people of Polish ancestry live in Australia.
 The Polish community is active in promoting people-to-people contact and commercial and academic ties through a number of community organisations, bilateral business councils and institutes.
-Several famous Australian landmarks, including Mt Kosciuszko and the Strzelecki Mountain range in Victoria, were named by Polish explorer, Paul Edmond Strzelecki.
+Several famous Australian landmarks, including Mt Kosciuszko and the Strzelecki Mountain range in Victoria, were named by Polish explorer, Paul Edmund Strzelecki.

 Bilateral economic and trade relationship